strimzi/proposals/056-zk-kraft-migration.md

 At this point the ZooKeeper ensemble is out of the picture, still running but not used anymore.
 In the `FullKRaft` state, the operator expects the user to finalize the migration by removing ZooKeeper.
 The user removes the `spec.zookeeper` on the `Kafka` custom resource so that the operator can delete the ZooKeeper nodes.
-The FSM moves back to a `NoMigration` state (or null) and the operator removes the `strimzi.io/kraft-migration-state` annotation from the `Kafka` custom resource.
+The FSM moves back to a `NoMigration` state (or null) and the operator upgrades `Kafka.status.migrationState` field accordingly.

 ### Metrics